JeffofBread/jdwm/README.md

 # jeff_dwm

-A build of [dwm](https://dwm.suckless.org/) for myself and anyone who wishes to use it too.
+A custom build of [dwm](https://dwm.suckless.org/) made by myself, JeffofBread.
 If you find any issues or would like to make a recommendation, feel free.
 This is a major work in progress and **will** change.

 ## Installation